Expressing Doubt and Denial with the Subjunctive

 Many of the verbs and phrases that require the subjunctive fit into the acronym WEIRDO: Wishes, Emotions, Impersonal expressions, Recommendations, Doubt/Denial and Ojalá.
 In this article, we're going to take a look at doubt and denial.

-To doubt or deny something is to question its connection with reality or to express that it is hypothetical.
+To doubt or deny something is to question its connection with reality or to express that it is hypothetical, which is why expressions of doubt and denial tend to trigger use of the subjunctive.

 Useful Verbs of Doubt